hidr0c/hidr0c/README.md

 ## 🧠 Mindset

 > “The best way to predict the future is to invent it.” — Alan Kay

 > “Stay hungry, stay foolish.” — Steve Jobs

 > “Don’t be sad that joy has passed; be grateful that you once lived in those happy moments.”

-> “I enjoy building things that spark my interest over following rigid requirements.”
+ I enjoy building things that spark my interest over following rigid requirements.

 ---